exonum/exonum-doc/src/advanced/time.md

 #### Disadvantages

-- The time value is stored in the Exonum storage; hence, a receipt thereof by lightweight clients requires additional cryptographic checks.
+- The time value is stored in the Exonum storage; hence, verifying its authenticity requires additional cryptographic checks from lightweight clients.
 - Exonum blocks are burdened with time oracle transactions (usually one for each validator).

 ### Choosing Approach

-Given the pros and cons above, **exonum-time** uses the time oracle approach as more flexible.
+Given the pros and cons above, **exonum-time** uses the time oracle approach as a more flexible one.

 ## Assumptions